left: ichiban dashi; right: niban dashi

 We're submitting this post to Weekend Herb Blogging, a world-wide food blogging event (created by Kalyn's Kitchen, now maintained by Haalo of Cook (almost) Anything at Least Once) with the goal of helping each other learn about cooking with herbs and plant ingredients.

-If you'd like to participate, see who's hosting next week.
+who's hosting next week.
 WHB is hosted this week by Heather of Diary of a Fanatic Foodie.

 19 comments: